supreet11agrawal/Proposal/Proposal.md

 __Exporting expressions of Random Variables to external libraries__

 The idea here is to make Sympy random variables exportable to libraries such as PyStan and PyMC3.
-These libraries are quite efficient in terms of probabilistic calculations and will thus increase robustness of Sympy stats module as well.
+These libraries are quite efficient in terms of probabilistic calculations and will thus increase the robustness of Sympy stats module as well.

 For any distribution, the aim will be to make a PyMC3/PyStan model which takes Sympy random variables as parameters.
 For PyMC3, (last year's proposal (Stage 5 of The Project))[https://github.com/sympy/sympy/wiki/GSoC-2018-Application-Akash-Vaish:-Improving-Probability-and-Random-processes#the-project] has an excellent idea of implementation.